abbreviatedman/spellbound/data/quotes.md

 716
 00:38:21,823 --> 00:38:25,152
-Okay, so, we're here, and...
+Okay, so, we're here, and…

 717
 00:38:25,270 --> 00:38:27,818